 HSB

-Hochschule Bremen (HSB) – City University of Applied Sciences brings science to life and plays an important role in transferring knowledge to society and the economy.
+Hochschule Bremen (HSB) – City University of Applied Sciences applies science to practical situations and plays an important role in society and economy.
 It offers future-proof and innovative study programmes as well as basic and practice-oriented research.
-Through its close cooperation with over 180 partners from science, business, society and administration, it ensures that Bremen and the surrounding region have the skilled workers they need.
+Through its close cooperation with over 200 partners from science, business, society and administration, it ensures that Bremen and the surrounding region have the skilled workers they need.

-With its diverse profile, HSB is oriented towards the current challenges facing society and the economy, which run as cross-cutting themes through studies and teaching.
+HSB's profile is geared towards current issues facing society and the economy, which are cross-cutting themes throughout its study programmes and teaching.
 These include:

-The spectrum of subject content covers the natural and engineering sciences, economics and the social sciences.
-Interdisciplinary teaching and research fields focusing on global challenges such as sustainability, artificial intelligence, health, ecology, urban development, globalisation, and new forms of work or mobility are continuously integrated into the individual programmes and accordingly further developed.
+The spectrum of subjects covered can be classified as natural sciences and engineering, economics, and social sciences.
+Interdisciplinary teaching and research fields related to global challenges such as sustainability, artificial intelligence, health, ecology, urban development, globalization, new forms of work, and mobility are continuously integrated into the study programmes and accordingly further developed.

 faculties